We will continue to provide essential services for residents, as well as support the most vulnerable members of the community.

 If you receive Housing Benefit or housing costs within Universal Credit, you can apply for a Discretionary Housing Payment if you’re suffering extreme hardship.

-We have advice on:
+We have advice for businesses on:

 - takeaways and delivery services

-More about business support
+More about business support.

 Bin collections, waste and recycling